-Table 1: CONDITIONS FOR SUITABILITY Section Type of Level Crossing Conditions for Suitability 5.8 User-worked level crossings (UWLC) This type of level crossing should not be considered for new or altered level crossings and should only be used on roads where the user(s) are familiar with the operating conditions.
-The speed of trains over the level crossing should be determined by an appropriate rick associated to the provide the provided to the p There should not normally be more than two lines over the level crossing The warning period should be greater than the time required by users to traverse the crossing surface between the decision points at either side of the level crossing.
+Type of Crossing User-worked crossings (UWC) Conditions for Suitability This type of crossing should not be considered for new or altered - This type of crossing should not be considered for new or altered This type of crossing should not be considered for new or altered crossings and should only be used on roads where the user(s) familiar with the operating conditions.
+The speed of trains over the crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
+There should not normally be more than two lines over the crossing.
+The time required by reasonably foreseeable users to traverse the crossing length should be at least 5 seconds greater than the available warning period of the approach of a train.
 Additional protection may be required in order to provide an adequate warning period.
-The provision of additional protection may require the warning period to increase, and the relevant sections of this guidance should be observed.
-5.9 Pedestrian level crossings (Private or public footpath level crossing) (PC) Suitable for private or public access.
-The speed of trains over the level crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
-There should not normally be more than two lines over the level crossing.
-The warning period should be greater than the time required by users to traverse the level crossing surface between the decision points at either end of a pedestrian level crossing on foot.
+The provision of additional protection may require the warning period to increase and the relevant sections of this guidance should be observed.
+Pedestrian crossings Suitable for private or public access. (private or public The speed of trains over the crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
+There should not normally be more that two lines over the crossing. ( 5) The warning period should be greater than the time required by users to traverse the crossing surface between the decision points at either end of a pedestrian crossing on foot.
 Additional protection may be required to provide an adequate warning period.
-The provision of additional protection may require the warning period to increase, and the relevant sections of this guidance should be observed.
-5.10 Barrow path level crossings (Staff supervised footpath level crossing within a station area) (BP) This type of level crossing should not be considered for new or altered level crossings and should only be used within station areas where station staff will supervise their use.
-The speed of trains over the level crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
-There should not normally be more than two lines over the level crossing.
+The provision of additional protection may require the warning period to increase and the relevant sections of this guidance should be observed.
+Barrow path crossings This type of crossing should not be considered for new or altered crossings and should only be used within station areas where station staff will supervise their use. (staff supervised footpath crossing within a station area) The speed of trains over the crossing should be determined by an appropriate risk assessment and should not normally exceed 130 km/h.
+(BP) There should not normally be more that two lines over the crossing.
 The warning period should be not less than 30 seconds.
 Additional protection may be required to provide an adequate warning period.
-The provision of additional protection may require the warning period to increase, and the relevant sections of this guidance should be observed.
+The provision of additional protection may require the warning period to increase and the relevant sections of this guidance should be observed. () f () f () (private or public footpath crossing) (PC) Barrow path crossings (staff supervised footpath crossing within a station area)

-5.4 GATED LEVEL CROSSINGS OPERATED BY RAILWAY STAFF
+5.4.
+GATED CROSSINGS OPERATED BY RAILWAY STAFF

-5.4.1 General description (for user worked gates see section 5.8)
+5.4.1.
+General description (for user worked gates see section 5.8)

-This type of level crossing is protected by gates, on both sides of the railway, which complete the fencing of the railway when closed across the road or the railway.
-The level crossing is manually operated by railway staff who open and close the gates.
+- 5.4.1.1.
+This type of crossing is protected by gates, on both sides of the railway, which complete the fencing of the railway when closed across the road or the railway.
+The crossing is manually operated by railway staff who open and close the gates. - 5.4.1.2.
 The gates, painted white and red, are normally kept closed across the road.
 Alternatively, where rail traffic is much less frequent than road traffic, the gates may be closed across the railway.
-Dependent on road and rail traffic patterns the usual position of the gates may be altered on a regular daily basis e.g. for the road or railway closed during the daytime or night-time.
+Dependent on road and rail traffic patterns the usual position of the gates may be altered on a regular daily basis (under formal authorisation by the RSC), e.g. for the road or railway closed during the daytime or night-time. - 5.4.1.3.
 Red lamps and red retroreflective targets mounted on the gates, which show towards approaching road traffic when the gates are across the road, should be provided.